Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Introduction

 Extending the ECS framework to higher $Re$ proved challenging due to both conceptual and technical challenges.
 As $Re$ increases, the range of scales accessible to turbulence becomes larger, and the number of distinct ECSs grows very quickly.
 Furthermore, each ECS becomes more unstable.
 And, to complicate things even further, it becomes even more expensive to find ECSs through direct numerical simulations (DNS) which effectively become intractable at high $Re$ due to the high spatial and temporal resolution requirements.
 A key conceptual challenge is related to the limit $Re\to\infty$.
-The Euler equation is a singular limit of the Navier-Stokes equation, which makes it difficult to establish a relation between dynamically relevant recurrent solutions of the two equations.
+The Euler equation is a singular limit of the Navier-Stokes equation, which makes it difficult to establish a relation between dynamically relevant recurrent solutions of the two equations {beyond some relatively loose, although important, constraints \citep{batchelor1956,okamoto1994,gallet2013}}.

-One of the most notable successes in continuing recurrent solutions to higher $Re$ is the computation of attached eddies in plane Couette \citep{eckhardt2018}, channel \citep{yang2019} and asymptotic suction boundary layer flow \citep{azimi2020} and their bulk analogues \citep{deguchi2015, eckhardt2018}.
+One of the most notable successes in continuing recurrent solutions to higher $Re$ is the computation of attached eddies { \citep{eckhardt2018,yang2019,doohan2019,azimi2020} and their bulk analogues \citep{deguchi2015, eckhardt2018} in a variety of canonical 3D shear flows}.
 In wall units, these solutions become independent of $Re$, just like the wall-bounded fully developed turbulent flows.
 It is important to note that these solutions represent coherent {\it substructures}.
-To the best of our knowledge, no examples of ECS have been found in high-$Re$ turbulent flows at the scale comparable to either the system size (e.g., distance between the boundaries) or the scale of the forcing which represent recurrent solutions of the Euler rather than Navier-Stokes equation.
+To the best of our knowledge, no examples of ECS have been found in high-$Re$ {3D turbulent flows at the scale comparable to either the system size (e.g., distance between the boundaries) or the scale of the forcing; such ECSs correspond to recurrent solutions of the Euler equation.
+It should be pointed out, however, that, some -- not necessarily dynamically relevant -- steady and time-periodic solutions representing large-scale flows at fairly high $Re$ have been computed through continuation in 2D \citep{kim2010,kim2015,kim2017} and 3D \citep{wang2007}.
+In principle, recurrent large-scale flows could also be computed with the help of large eddy simulations \citep{rawat2015, hwang2016}, although such flows do not represent formal solutions of either the Navier-Stokes or Euler equation.}

 The objective of this paper is therefore to introduce such large-scale recurrent solutions of the incompressible Euler equation in two spatial dimensions, where fully resolved DNS of turbulent flow can be performed for relatively high $Re$.
 There is a rich history of computing solutions of the Euler equation using various analytical tools.
 Even leaving singular solutions involving point vortices aside, quite a few examples of absolute and relative equilibria have been found.
 They include isolated circular and elliptic vortices \citep{lamb1924}, translating pairs of counter-rotating vortices \citep{pierrehumbert1980,saffman1982}, rotating arrays of two or more vortices \citep{dritschel1985,carton1989,crowdy2002rw}, and stationary multipolar vortex arrays \citep{crowdy1999,crowdy2002eq,tur2004,xue2017}.